johangace/johangaceJekyll/_workposts/2019-09-02-Search-Bar.md

 ---
 layout: post
-title:  "first post "
+title:  "Welcome "
-category: Lifestyle
+categories: Coding

+tags: hot
 ---
+title:  "Welcome "
 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.